metakgp/iqps-go/README.md

    - Once created, generate a client secret.
 Copy the client ID and secret into the `.env` file.
 2. Set the Authentication environment variables in the `.env` file.

+For Production:

+1. Create a new OAuth app on GitHub.
+(Should be from the same GitHub account as the organization)
+   - Go to https://github.com/settings/developers and create a new OAuth app.
+   - Set the Homepage URL to `<prod-url>` and Authorization callback URL to `<prod-url>/oauth`.
+   - Once created, generate a client secret.
+Add the client ID and secret to environment variables.
+2. Set the Authentication environment variables.

 #### OAuth Flow

 - Github OAuth documentation: https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps

 On visiting `/admin`, if the user is not logged in, they get redirected to the GitHub OAuth page.
 After the user logs in, GitHub redirects them back to our `/oauth` endpoint with a code.
 The backend then uses this code to fetch an access token and username.
 The username is then checked against the allowed admins.
 If so, a JWT token is generated with the user's username and sent back to the frontend.
 The frontend then stores this token in local storage and sends it with every request to the backend.
 The backend verifies this token and allows access to admin functions.

+A user is considered as an admin if they are a part of the team `GH_ORG_TEAM_SLUG` in `GH_ORG_NAME`, or if their username is in the `GH_ADMIN_USERNAMES` list.

 ### Crawler